acerbilab/bads/README.md

 **Fig 1: BADS procedure** ![BADS procedure](https://github.com/lacerbi/bads-dev/blob/master/docs/figures/bads-cartoon.png "Fig 1: BADS procedure")

-Adherence to the MADS framework guarrantees convergence to a (local) stationary point under general conditions.
-The basic scheme is enhanced with heuristics to accelerate the poll step, to update the GP hyper-parameters, to generate a good set of candidate points in the search step, and to deal robustly with noisy functions [1].

 This project is under active development.
 If you find a bug, or anything that needs correction, please let me know.